 Fix Windows Update Error 0x80240439: 5 Working Methods

-Fix Windows Update error 0x80240439 on Windows 11 and 10 with 5 tested methods.
+Fix Windows Update error 0x80240439 on Windows 11 and 10 with 5 proven methods.
 Clear Store cache, reset update services, and run SFC in under 15 minutes.

 Error 0x80240439 blocks Windows Update and Microsoft Store downloads.
 The error means Windows received corrupted or invalid data during the update handshake, and it won’t retry until you fix the underlying cause.

-We tested the fixes on Windows 11 (23H2) and Windows 10 (22H2).
-Clearing the Store cache resolved the error on most test machines quickly.
+These fixes apply to both Windows 11 (23H2) and Windows 10 (22H2).
+Clearing the Store cache resolves the error on most machines quickly.

 - Running wsreset.exe clears the Store cache and fixes the error within minutes